ephbaum/EphWordsBlog/src/content/blog/2023-10-01-2023-week-39-radical-transparency.md

 The surgery was successful, Ollie did well, and now we have a dog recovering from castration wearing a cone and being drugged up on trazodone.
 Which is super sad 😞

-Ollie's resignation to his new cone is so sad, like, he just has a cone and that's just how things are now.
+Ollie's resignation to his new cone is so sad, it's like he just has a cone now and that's just how things are and he is just resigned to it.
 I'm not sure how to articulate what's sad about that, but it's definitely sad.

-Lou was not feeling great in the morning, but still made an attempt to help the Coop with their table at the Bremerton Farmer's Market.
+Lou was not feeling great in the morning, but still made an attempt to help the coop with their table at the Bremerton Farmer's Market.
 I stayed home with Ollie who was just ever so pitiful.
-I would have liked to get a hike in for the day, as I so often do on Thursdays, but alas the rain, the dog, other factors all resulted in a skip for the day.
+I would have liked to get a hike in for the day, as I try to do on Thursdays, but alas the rain, the dog, and other factors all resulted in my taking a pass for the day.
 I may yet make it up even if it's a little time out tomorrow (Sunday).

 Liz arrived home from school telling us that she'd lost her phone.
-Apparently it had disappeared early in the day but for some reason she was unable to call us due to not knowing our phone numbers (she'd been taught) and the school's systems were down.
-I immediately popped open Find My and saw the phone at an address in East Bremerton just north of the library.
-We drove up.
-It was a little bit ambiguous on the map and the first house we tried had a very eldery man who was clueless to my queries but very pleasantly assured me that I'd have a good day.
+Apparently it had disappeared early in the day but for some reason she was unable to call us due to not knowing our phone numbers (though she's been taught) and the school's contact system was down.
+I immediately popped open Find My and saw the phone at an address in East Bremerton just north of the library on Sylvan Way.
+Sp we hoped in the care drove up.
+It was a little bit ambiguous on the map and the door of the first house I tried was answered by an extremely eldery man who was clueless to my queries but very pleasantly assured me that I'd have a good day all the same.

 I tried the house next door which and the door was answered by a middle-school aged kid who immediately asked who I was.
 I gave my name and asked for a parent.
 I confirmed that he went to Mountain View.
 I explained that my child's phone's GPS was reporting that it was there and suggested that perhaps the phone had been "found" and just not turned in.
 I was asked if I could have the phone make noise since this kid claimed ignorance.
 We heard it in the house, the kid went and brought it from his room with an extreme act of ignorance and confusion.
 The phone was fine though missing its case (which wouldn't be so annoying had we not just replaced the case recently).
 I thanked them and was on my may glad that it hadn't turned into some kind of altercation.

 While at the Farmer's Market Lou found another produce vendor selling [ground cherries](https://en.wikipedia.org/wiki/Physalis) and, as I'd been talking about missing and wanting them for the nearly the entirety of our nearly 15 years together, she bought a couple of containers worth of them!
 As it has been more than 30 years since I'd first (and last) enjoyed the delicious flavor with font memories of shucking the delicious fruits from the delicate Chinese-lantern like paper wrappers and eating them right in the garden when I lived on 36th and Fremont in Minneapolis with my mother.
 I may have cried a little bit eating some of them they were so delicious as I'd remembered, and extremely unique in their flavor profile.

 In the evening we found ourselves at Helm's Deep Tavern in the basement of Game Wizard and Blue Sky Hobbies across from Ashley's Pub for a meeting of the local chapter of the [DSA](https://www.facebook.com/westsoundDSA/).
 Helm's Deep is an interesting experience.
 I _had_ checked out the tavern once before, but only as a brief pass through, this was the first time attending one of their bookable rooms.

+To be honest, the service was kind of terrible.
+As Lou and I desecended the stairs the bar tender saw us and immediately put up a sign indicating that he as on break and he walked away.
+When he finally returned he managed to pull the wrong taps twice.
+On the plus side we wound up with a free drink out of the deal, but it was still not the greatest first experience there.

 The Democratic Socialists of America meeting was pretty loosely structured.
 We didn't recite any Marxist texts but instead mostly chatted about the state of affairs in which we all find ourselves.